Nothing is so painful to the human mind as a great and sudden change.”

 Accept that change in retirement is inevitable.
 Prepare for it mentally by knowing that at any time, an unexpected change could arise.
 However, don’t expect disaster.
 That is asking for trouble to manifest in your life.
 With this in mind, embrace whatever challenge comes along knowing that nothing stays the same.
 Accept the present while planning for the future.
 At the same time, understand that your plans will develop, but not necessarily exactly as anticipated.
-This mindset helps to develop a right attitude for contentment.
+This mindset helps to develop the right attitude for contentment.

 Number 5 – Freedom

 Change is inevitable.
 In addition, we are all aware that the tapestry of life is made up of change.
 At the same time, we resist it due to fears of instability and peer pressure.
 Staying the same is stagnation and a recipe for old age.
-In contrast, embracing change and going with the flow, retirement becomes a new and exciting adventure.
+In contrast, by embracing change and going with the flow, retirement becomes a new and exciting adventure.